maisiesadler/lively/README.md

 [![Lively](https://img.shields.io/nuget/v/Lively)](https://www.nuget.org/packages/Lively/)
 [![Lively.Diagrams](https://img.shields.io/nuget/v/Lively.Diagrams)](https://www.nuget.org/packages/Lively/Diagrams/)

+_Living Documentation_

+[Example yumlmd ouput](./DependencyTree.md) for this repository:

+<img src="http://yuml.me/diagram/scruffy/class/[DependencyTree]-&gt;[DependencyTreeConfig], [DependencyTreeConfig]-&gt;[Assembly], [DependencyTreeConfig]-&gt;[IConfiguration], [DependencyTreeConfig]-&gt;[HashSet`1], [DependencyTreeConfig]-&gt;[String]" />

+## How does it work?

-Lively uses reflection to automatically create a tree of class dependencies for given types in an assembly.
+Lively uses reflection to create a tree of class dependencies for given types in an assembly.
-It is available as a [GitHub Action](#using-the-github-action) and a [Nuget](#nuget) package.

 By default it uses the Startup file to load and resolve which type is registered to an interface.

 There are a few different [output formats](#output-formats) that can be configured, the default is `yumlmd`.

-[Example yumlmd ouput](./DependencyTree.md) for this repository:

-<img src="http://yuml.me/diagram/scruffy/class/[DependencyTree]-&gt;[DependencyTreeConfig], [DependencyTreeConfig]-&gt;[Assembly], [DependencyTreeConfig]-&gt;[IConfiguration], [DependencyTreeConfig]-&gt;[HashSet`1], [DependencyTreeConfig]-&gt;[String]" />

-## Using the github action
+## How can I use it?

+It is available as a [GitHub Action](#github-action) and a [Nuget](#nuget) package.

+### GitHub Action

 Available [here](https://github.com/marketplace/actions/generate-dependency-diagrams).